rudrajit1729/rudrajit1729.github.io/_pages/repositories.md

 - Inclusive UX in Human-AI Interaction
 - Cognitive & Socio-economic aware HCI

-If you are interested in research along these lines, send me an email.
+If you are interested in research along these lines, send me an email at *choudhru[at]oregonstate[dot]edu*

 <!-- ## GitHub users